A Message from the Head of School

 Ms Miles has four years of experience teaching Art, Design and Photography in schools in the UK.
 She has a 1st class degree in Decorative Arts where she gained a wide range of skills in a variety of materials, which enables her to encourage pupils to respond to the multidisciplinary nature of Contemporary Fine Art, Craft and Design practice.

-Ms Oxenham joins us as the whole school music teacher.
-She has a BSc from the University of Sussex and is a qualified teacher with a Post-Graduate Certificate of Education.
+Ms Oxenham has a BSc from the University of Sussex and is a qualified teacher with a Post-Graduate Certificate of Education.

-Ms Oxenham plans for all students to experience a dynamic musical environment allowing them to learn music through exploration, collaboration, active music making, drama and dance.
-She is passionate about creating a rich and diverse musical community within the school, offering students a range of extra-curricular activities and providing consistent opportunities for students to perform.
-Ms Oxenham is very much looking forward to building a passion for music in the students of Phoenix House.
+Ms Oxenham creates a dynamic musical environment for pupils, allowing them to learn music through exploration, collaboration, active music making, drama and dance.
+She is passionate about creating a rich and diverse musical community within the school, offering pupils a range of extra-curricular activities and providing consistent opportunities for them to perform.

-She believes that in Japanese lessons, it is not a matter of just learning the language, but the origins of the language and its culture is also important.
+She believes that in Japanese lessons, it is not a matter of just learning the language, but also the origins of the language and its culture.
 By interweaving culture and language, and historical background, children can learn about different cultural values and gain new perspectives.

 Ms Nishijima is committed to collaborating with other teachers and subject areas to give children an opportunity for a more rounded worldview.
 Outside of school, she has a passion for music, she loves playing the bass and making music.

-Ms Devlin joins Phoenix House as the Middle School Science Teacher.
-She was born and raised in the Midlands, UK where she trained as a teacher after completing her bachelor’s degree in Forensic Science and Criminology.
+Ms Devlin was born and raised in the Midlands, UK where she trained as a teacher after completing her bachelor’s degree in Forensic Science and Criminology.
 She has broad experience in international education in a British curriculum school in the Cayman Islands, where she was the Head of Faculty of Science and more recently in Singapore.
 Ms Devlin is currently demonstrating passion for lifelong learning by undertaking a distance learning masters degree in Human Rights and Humanitarian Law.

 Ms Shinshi is a certified Primary and Junior High School teacher with seven years of teaching experience in international schools.
 After completing her degree in education, majoring in teaching students with special needs, she went to Australia to volunteer as a Japanese assistant teacher.
 Since then she enjoys going to cafes and having a good cup of coffee.
 She enjoys watching all kinds of sports and doing yoga.